 What is a Typical Day in the Life of an App Developer?

 The typical day to day will center around applications.
-Here’s a list of common responsibilities this role has:
+Here’s a list of common responsibilities for this role:

 - Designing and developing software applications that meet the needs of users and businesses.

 - Collaborating with project managers, designers, and other developers to ensure that applications are delivered on time and on budget.